 While there are several exemptions to s.
-20, the only exemption which is relevant to this matter is the so-called "city councillor's exemption."
+20, the only exemption which is relevant to this matter is the so-called "city councilor's exemption."
 This exemption provides,

 "Such Additional Position"

-We begin our analysis with the plain meaning of the statutory language of the city councillor's exemption appointment prohibition.
-According to common and ordinary usage, the phrase "such additional position" in the first sentence of the city councillor's exemption would normally be read as referring back to a position previously identified in the sentence, as "such" commonly means "of a kind previously specified."
-The first sentence of the city councillor's exemption refers to only two positions, the elected office of councillor and municipal employment (i.e., "an employee of a municipality").
-Given that the full provision states "and provided, further, that no councillor shall be eligible for appointment to such additional position while a member of said council or for six months thereafter" (emphasis added), it is clear that the "such additional position" referred to is not the elected councillor position, but rather the municipal employee position.
+We begin our analysis with the plain meaning of the statutory language of the city councilor's exemption appointment prohibition.
+According to common and ordinary usage, the phrase "such additional position" in the first sentence of the city councilor's exemption would normally be read as referring back to a position previously identified in the sentence, as "such" commonly means "of a kind previously specified."
+The first sentence of the city councilor's exemption refers to only two positions, the elected office of councilor and municipal employment (i.e., "an employee of a municipality").
+Given that the full provision states "and provided, further, that no councilor shall be eligible for appointment to such additional position while a member of said council or for six months thereafter" (emphasis added), it is clear that the "such additional position" referred to is not the elected councilor position, but rather the municipal employee position.

-It is also clear that a municipal employee, for example a school department employee, who is elected to the city council and continues to hold his school department position, in ordinary usage holds that position in addition to his city councillor position, even though he held the position before his election.
-In other words, relative to and from the perspective of his elected councillor position, his original school department employee position is an additional position.
-Similarly, a sitting city councillor first appointed after his election to a school department position would be appointed to a position additional to his elected office.
-Further, because "additional position" in the context of the city councillor's exemption clearly refers to "a position in addition to the elected position of councillor," the city councillor's post-election appointment to the school department position would be an appointment to an "additional position" even if the city councillor were to give up a previously held appointed municipal position in order to accept the new appointment.
+It is also clear that a municipal employee, for example a school department employee, who is elected to the city council and continues to hold his school department position, in ordinary usage holds that position in addition to his city councilor position, even though he held the position before his election.
+In other words, relative to and from the perspective of his elected councilor position, his original school department employee position is an additional position.
+Similarly, a sitting city councilor first appointed after his election to a school department position would be appointed to a position additional to his elected office.
+Further, because "additional position" in the context of the city councilor's exemption clearly refers to "a position in addition to the elected position of councilor," the city councilor's post-election appointment to the school department position would be an appointment to an "additional position" even if the city councilor were to give up a previously held appointed municipal position in order to accept the new appointment.

-Accordingly, as a matter of plain meaning, the phrase "such additional position" in the appointment prohibition clause of the city councillor's exemption refers to any appointed municipal employee position in addition to the elected office of councillor (including but not limited to the specific municipal employee position held before the councillor's election).
-Therefore, as we found in EC-COI-01-1, the appointment prohibition of the city councillor's exemption does not merely bar a municipal employee who is elected as a city councillor from being appointed to a second appointed municipal position, it also bars his appointment to any new municipal position, even if he gives up his original appointed position in order to accept the new appointment.
+Accordingly, as a matter of plain meaning, the phrase "such additional position" in the appointment prohibition clause of the city councilor's exemption refers to any appointed municipal employee position in addition to the elected office of councilor (including but not limited to the specific municipal employee position held before the councilor's election).
+Therefore, as we found in EC-COI-01-1, the appointment prohibition of the city councilor's exemption does not merely bar a municipal employee who is elected as a city councilor from being appointed to a second appointed municipal position, it also bars his appointment to any new municipal position, even if he gives up his original appointed position in order to accept the new appointment.

 Reappointments to the Same Position held Prior to Election are not Barred

-The conclusion of EC-COI-82-107 concerning the selectman's exemption is also applicable to the city councillor's exemption.
-Accordingly, consistent with EC-COI-82-107, we construe the appointment prohibition of the city councillor's exemption not to bar reappointment of a city councillor to the same municipal employee position he held prior to his election in order not to nullify the statute's legislative purpose and to give the statute a workable meaning.
+The conclusion of EC-COI-82-107 concerning the selectman's exemption is also applicable to the city councilor's exemption.
+Accordingly, consistent with EC-COI-82-107, we construe the appointment prohibition of the city councilor's exemption not to bar reappointment of a city councilor to the same municipal employee position he held prior to his election in order not to nullify the statute's legislative purpose and to give the statute a workable meaning.

 Appointments to Positions Not Held Prior to Election are Barred

-Accordingly, we construe the appointment prohibition of the city councillor's exemption to bar all post-election appointments of councillors to positions of municipal employment which are not reappointments to the same positions held by the councillors prior to their election.
-Therefore, we conclude that the city councillor's exemption: (a) allows a city employee who is elected to the city council to continue in the same city position he occupies at the time of his election; and (b) disqualifies city councilors from appointment to any new municipal employment positions until they have been off the council for six months.
-Thus, with the city councillor's exemption the Legislature has made it allowable under s.
-20 for an appointed paid municipal employee to also serve (with some restrictions) as an elected city councillor while at the same time ensuring (through the appointment prohibition) that the employee does not thereby gain (by virtue of his city councillor position) an "inside track" to any new appointed municipal position.
+Accordingly, we construe the appointment prohibition of the city councilor's exemption to bar all post-election appointments of councilors to positions of municipal employment which are not reappointments to the same positions held by the councilors prior to their election.
+Therefore, we conclude that the city councilor's exemption: (a) allows a city employee who is elected to the city council to continue in the same city position he occupies at the time of his election; and (b) disqualifies city councilors from appointment to any new municipal employment positions until they have been off the council for six months.
+Thus, with the city councilor's exemption the Legislature has made it allowable under s.
+20 for an appointed paid municipal employee to also serve (with some restrictions) as an elected city councilor while at the same time ensuring (through the appointment prohibition) that the employee does not thereby gain (by virtue of his city councilor position) an "inside track" to any new appointed municipal position.

-F. Uong's Appointment and Reappointments as Housemaster Violated the City Councillor's Exemption Appointment Prohibition and s.
+F. Uong's Appointment and Reappointments as Housemaster Violated the City Councilor's Exemption Appointment Prohibition and s.
 20

 Having concluded that Respondent Uong has violated and is violating G. L. c.
 268A, s.
 20, the Commission, pursuant to the authority granted it by G. L. c.
 268B, s.
 4(j), hereby orders Uong to pay a civil penalty of $6,000 for violating G. L. c.
 268A, s.
 20, and further orders Uong to cease and desist from violating G. L. c.
 268A, s.
 20, by relinquishing his LHS housemaster position within thirty (30) days of the issuance date of this Decision and Order.